Learner5200/coding-notes/the-web/web-development-patterns/REST.md

   * **Uniform interface**: resources are clearly identified in requests.
     - data that is transferred is decoupled from DB schema

+## Why?

+* Supposedly most of the benefits are about statelessness and decoupling client from server.

 * **THESE ARTICLES ARE INSANELY USEFUL:** https://learn.co/lessons/sinatra-restful-routes-readme https://learn.co/lessons/sinatra-dynamic-routes-codealong